Raleigh Bathroom Updates & Remodel Support

 Raleigh, NC & Surrounding Areas

-A dated bathroom doesn't need a gut renovation to feel brand new.
-For many Raleigh homeowners — especially those updating a primary bath before listing, refreshing a rental between tenants, or simply improving a space they use every day — cosmetic and finish-level updates hit the sweet spot: meaningful improvement without the cost or disruption of moving walls and plumbing.
+A dated bathroom doesn't need a tear-down-to-the-studs renovation to feel brand new.
+For many Raleigh homeowners — especially those updating a primary bath before listing, refreshing a rental between tenants, or simply improving a space they use every day — cosmetic and surface-level updates hit the sweet spot: meaningful improvement without the cost or disruption of moving walls and plumbing.

-Builder Bee Projects LLC handles insured finish-level bathroom updates for eligible projects under $40,000 across Raleigh, Cary, Apex, Wake Forest, Durham, and surrounding Triangle communities.
+Builder Bee Projects LLC handles insured cosmetic and surface bathroom updates for projects under $40,000 across Raleigh, Cary, Apex, Wake Forest, Durham, and surrounding Triangle communities.
 We work with your existing layout and bring new life to the space through materials, fixtures, and craftsmanship you'll notice every morning.

 Not sure where to start?
 Our bathroom update planning guide walks through typical project decisions, budget ranges, and what to expect from the process.